 |

 Explore Lake Rutledge as we scan the sky and woods looking for wildlife.
 Watch the changing colors on the water as the sun sets.
 We'll paddle to the spot we've found Bald Eagles mating and talk about their ecological importance.
-Bring water, bug spray and a change of clothes (optional).
+Bring water, bug spray and a change of clothes or a towel.
 For more info and to register, click on the link below. $20 if you use your craft, $25 if you use ours $5 parking.
 706-557-3001.

 View Event Details